Sport in Scotland: BTCC

-Motorcycle Sport
+Motorcycle sport

-In motor cycling, the legends continue.
+In motorcycling, the legends continue.
 Jock Taylor took the Sidecar World Championship in 1980 and Jimmy Guthrie and Bob McIntyre both set the standard for Scottish motorcycle competitors on either side of the war.

-In the 1980s and 1990s, it was Niall Mackenzie and Steve Hislop who led the way.
+In the 1980s and 1990s, Niall Mackenzie and Steve Hislop led the way.
 Mackenzie competed in the 500cc Grand Prix championship (now MotoGP) for nine years from 1986 to 1994, only twice finishing outside the top ten.
 He went on to win the British Superbike Championship no less than three times.

 Borders man Steve Hislop won the British Superbike Championship in 1995 although was better known for his success in the Isle of Man TT races, winning no less than eleven TTs.

 In recent years Stuart Easton continues the charge for Scotland in the British Superbikes, while John McPhee promotes the Scots abroad, running in the highly competitive Spanish Moto3 class.

 The Scottish off-road motorcycling scene has produced numerous British Enduro and Motocross champions, most recently Richard Hay in the British Enduro Veteran Class.
 Euan McConnell contested the World Enduro Championship from 2001 to 2007.
 In 2009 and 2010 teams from Scotland competed to medal results in the International Six Days Enduro and in each of the same years Scottish riders successfully finished the gruelling Dakar Rally as the first Scots to do so.
 Scotland can even claim a World Champion in motorcycle stunt riding with Kevin Carmichael taking the title in 2002.